 Gastrointestinal (e.g., antacids) and urinary (e.g., acetazolamide, some thiazides) alkalinizing agents increase blood levels and activity of amphetamines.
-Gastrointestinal (e.g., ascorbic acid) and urinary (e.g., ammonium chloride) acidifying agents decrease the absorption and activity of the amphetamines.
+Gastrointestinal (e.g., ascorbic acid) and urinary (e.g., ammonium chloride) acidifying agents decrease absorption and activity of the amphetamines.

 Effects can be additive when stimulants are used concurrently with other psychostimulants or with sympathomimetics.
-137,138,139 Due to the potential for excessive CNS or cardiovascular stimulation, such combinations should be used with caution, if at all.
+Due to the potential for excessive CNS or cardiovascular stimulation, combination use should be avoided unless necessary, and if unavoidable then used with caution.
 In general, the concurrent use of MPH (Methylin, Methylin ER, Metadate ER, Metadate CD, Ritalin, Ritalin LA, Ritalin-SR, Concerta, Daytrana) with amphetamines is not recommended.
 Since there are no clinical data regarding the concurrent use of MPH and atomoxetine (Strattera), concurrent use should be avoided.